desResLab/LINFA/paper/paper.md

 6. **User-defined hyperparameters** - A complete list of hyperparameters with a description of their functionality can be found in the Appendix.

-## Software for variational inference
+### Related software modules and packages for variational inference

-Other Python packages were found to provide an implementation of variational inference and a number of additional features.
+Other Python modules and packages were found to provide an implementation of variational inference with a number of additional features.
 An incomplete list of these packages is reported below.

 - [PyMc](https://www.pymc.io/projects/examples/en/latest/variational_inference/variational_api_quickstart.html)[@abril2023pymc]
 - [BayesPy](https://bayespy.org/) (with an accompanying paper, [BayesPy: Variational Bayesian Inference in Python](https://arxiv.org/abs/1410.0870))[@luttinen2016bayespy].